MASON CONSERVATION DISTRICT

 Property owners are encouraged to actively participate by reporting known sites.
 Additional information may be obtained by contacting Marissa Newby at Mason Conservation District, (360) 427-9436.

 Mason CD has two scotch broom pullers available for rent for residents of Mason County.
 There is no cost associated with renting these scotch broom pullers.
-To reserve the weed wrench please contact Jen at (360) 427-9436 ext.
-113
+To reserve the weed wrench please contact Jen at (360) 968-0030

 Picture